wormtable/wormtable/docs/source/api.rst

     Indexes define a *sorting order* of the rows in a table.
-An index over a set of columns creates a sorting order over the table by concatenating the values from the columns in question together (the *keys*) and storing the mapping of these keys to the row in the table in which the key occurs.
+An index over a set of columns creates a sorting order over the table by concatenating the values from the columns in question together (the *keys*) and storing the mapping of these keys to the rows in the table in which the key occurs.

     .. automethod:: Index.open